 Quite substantial strength

-Bull Terriers suffer whenever are unable to perform any activity that involves exercise on a daily basis.
-This breed is rather active and can't really exist outside of this feature.
+Bull Terriers suffer whenever they are unable to perform any activity that involves exercise on a daily basis.
+This breed is rather active and can't really exist outside of this trait.
 Before thinking about purchasing a Bull Terrier, its need for daily activity and exercise should be seen as an essential factor to consider thoroughly.
 Such activity is practically impossible to neglect in order to maintain a mentally and physically healthy Bull Terrier.